VdoCipher/cloudhopper/README.md

 When you deploy your code, cloudhopper copies the production component of `stageVariables.json` to the API Gateway stage variables.
 Cloudhopper sets up the Gateway to pass these variables to lambda.

 ###### Deferred procurement of variables

 This workflow requires a slightly different application structure.
 You need to require your routes and database config files only when you have obtained the variables.
 For this reason, we have a setInit function.
 Here is a sample of what it might look like.
 You *must* write your requires inside this `setInit` function.

+## Deploy

+The deploy scripts goes through your node_modules folder and tries to create a zip archive for only the required files excluding the dev dependency

 ## Limitations